sderose/zsh_argparse/README.md

     zerg_parse MYPARSER "$@" || return $?
 ```

-5: Then go on with your shell function, using the arguments as needed:
+5: Then go on with your shell function, using the arguments as needed.
+The resulting values are stored in separate variables named for each option, or
+in an associative array named for your parser name plus "__results"
+(choose which way with
+the `--var_style` option on `parse_new`). zsh can't store arrays or
+assocs in other arrays or assocs, so with `--action append` multiple values
+are joined into one strings in the assoc case.

     [ $MYPARSER__quiet ] ||  echo "Hi, I'm starting up."
   or